 Picasso and the invention of cubism

 The demoiselles d’Avignon, arguably his most famous work, was painted in 1907.
-It breaks with the established conventions of representation in Western art and marks the birth of cubism which reached its heigt in 1914.
-In fact, Picasso’s cubist production cannot be separated from that of Georges Braques, at least during the movement’s early phase, as the latter worked very closely with Picasso and created quite similar works.
+It breaks with the established conventions of representation in Western art and marks the birth of cubism which reached its height in 1914.
+In fact, Picasso’s cubist production cannot be separated from Georges Braques’, at least during the movement’s early phase, as the latter worked very closely with Picasso and created quite similar works.
 In works such as Factory at Horta de Ebro (1909) and Bread and Fruit Dish on a Table, Pablo uses extremely neutral tones, lending unity to canvases now devoid of perspective, or rather where perspective is multiplied to excess.
 Around 1913, he switches from analytical cubism, and its highly fragmented compositions, to synthetic cubism where forms become recognizable, and he also starts making collages using newspaper, glass and wallpaper (Bowl with fruit, violin and wineglass 1912).

 Picasso’s cubist period per se comes to an end in the 1920’s as he turns to gaudy colours.
 (The Three Musicians, 1921)